William Allen (English Quaker): Pharmacist

 Allen was known in commerce for his pharmaceutical company at 2 Plough Court, trading in 1795 as Mildred & Allen while he was in partnership with Samuel Mildred.
-It was situated off Lombard Street in the City of London.
+It was situated off Lombard Street in London.
 In 1797, Allen brought in Luke Howard as a partner.
 A later partner was Daniel Bell Hanbury, father of the botanist Daniel Hanbury.
 By 1856, the company had become Allen & Hanburys.
 It was acquired in 1958 by Glaxo Laboratories, who retained the Allen & Hanburys name as a separate marque within the GSK group.

 Allen strengthened the company's links with medical institutions, particularly Guy's Hospital, where he was elected to its Physical Society.
 Using Plough Court for meetings, he also co-founded the Askesian Society.
 There new ideas for research and experimentation could be discussed with others such as Luke Howard, Joseph Fox, William Hasledine Pepys, William Babington, and the surgeon Astley Cooper.
 A second laboratory was opened for the development of new chemicals, a few miles away in Plaistow.

 In 1841, Jacob Bell pressed for a professional body for pharmacists.
 Allen co-founded The Pharmaceutical Society, which later became The Royal Pharmaceutical Society.
 He was its first president.